1mw/glang/README.md

 Compound expressions are NOT allowed.
 Example: ```@print $v + $f``` is invalid.

-There are 19 operators: ("value" refers to a literal, variable, or register.)
+These are the operators: ("value" refers to a literal, variable, or register.)

 	- @init (variable)
 		Tells the interpreter that you will be using this variable in the future.